 Can I Use Standard Ukulele Tutorials and Tabs with my Baritone?

 Yes, but only by making some adjustments to your approach.

-The Baritone Ukulele Tuning is 2 ½ steps lower than the Standard Ukulele Tuning, which is the equivalent of 5 frets of difference.
-With this in mind, there are two quick ways to use your baritone with a Standard Ukulele Tutorial:
+The Baritone Tuning is 2 ½ steps lower than the Standard Tuning, which is the equivalent of 5 frets of difference.
+With this in mind, there are two quick ways to use your baritone with a standard ukulele tutorial:

-Place a Capo Over the 5th Fret - By placing a capo on the 5th fret of a baritone ukulele, you will directly mimic the Standard Ukulele Tuning.
-The capo is an extremely helpful tool for ukulele and guitar players to quickly transpose their instrument.
-Check out our blog on the ukulele capo to learn more.
+Place a Capo Over the 5th Fret - By placing a capo on the 5th fret of a baritone, you will directly mimic the Standard Tuning.
+The capo is an extremely helpful tool for ukulele and guitar players alike to quickly transpose their instrument.
+Check out our blog on the capo to learn more.

-In the long term, we’d recommend familiarizing yourself with the unique chord voicings of the baritone ukulele.
+In the long term, we’d recommend familiarizing yourself with the unique chord voicings of the baritone.
 This will provide you with greater musical context, flexibility and options for transposition and accompaniment on the instrument.

 The Beginner Baritone video series by All For Uke is the best introduction to the instrument available for free online.